 Have you noticed we never really pause to think about the powerful force of our breath?
 Without it, you wouldn’t be alive and it’s definitely something we take for granted.
 When you begin to pay attention to your breath, you’ll discover it’s actually a bridge between the conscious and subconscious mind.
 Breathwork practices, like pranayama in yoga or Holotropic breathwork offer the ability to explore emotions and traumas that may have contributed to the addiction.

 By using your breath intentionally through the practice of breathwork, emotional baggage can be released, anxiety can be reduced and you can move into a state of relaxation.
 Developing a harmonious relationship with your breath can become an anchor of calmness during times of temptation or distress.
 That is, once you learn some proven breathing techniques and practice them regularly, you’ll be able to center yourself fast and effortlessly just by using your breath whenever temptation creeps into your mind.
 And that’s super powerful!

-The role of grounding in addiction recovery
+of grounding in addiction recovery

 Grounding is fundamental in addiction recovery, as it fosters stability and balance during the healing process.
 Yoga, meditation and breathwork are all grounding practices that connect you with the present moment and the world around you.

 More specifically, in yoga, the physical connection to the earth through your feet and hands in various poses promotes a sense of grounding and feeling rooted.
 Meditation brings you into the present moment, helping you anchor your thoughts and emotions in the now, and detaching from the past or future.
 Breathwork encourages mindfulness by focusing on your breath; it stimulates cellular regeneration with every inhale/exhale and invigorates your life force energy to help you move past and heal from addictions.